HOT WATER

 How was it all brought to light?

 The allegations surfaced following a leaked email to producers from someone believed to be a friend of the woman.
 In the email, the acquaintance questioned the production company’s duty of care on set, and how Araouzou could be selected to be a groom in the first place.
-Producers have since launched an internal review into the matter.
-Nevertheless, Araouzou firmly denied the accusations on Tuesday evening, responding with a statement said through his lawyer.
+Producers since launched an internal review into the matter.
+Nevertheless, Araouzou firmly denied the accusations, responding with a statement through his lawyer.

 Any suggestion of physical assault is categorically denied.
 I had my day in court, I was found not guilty and the application for an AVO was dismissed.
 Any allegation otherwise is completely baseless and highly defamatory”